 Over the past few years, more and more emphysema patients have searched for options beyond medication and pulmonary rehabilitation.
 One treatment option showing promise is cellular therapy.

-Here, at the Lung Institute, we use cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.
+Here, at the Lung Health Institute, we use cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.

-If you or someone you know is battling emphysema, chronic bronchitis, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Institute.
+If you or someone you know is battling emphysema, chronic bronchitis, COPD, pulmonary fibrosis or interstitial lung disease, it may be time to consider the Lung Health Institute.
 For more information on cellular therapy, please contact us or call 888-745-6697.